sav-valerio/trendchip_wifi_manager.py/README.md

 OnCalendar=*-*-* 1:00:00
 ```

-Lastly you need to install the unit files and activate the timers.
+Finally, you have to install the unit files and activate the timers.
 ```sh
 $ sudo cp * /etc/systemd/system
 $ sudo systemctl daemon-reload